teerapap/mangafmt/README.md

   -grayscale string
         page range (Ex.
 '4-10, 15, 39-') to convert to grayscale.
 Default is all pages except the first page(cover). 'false' means no grayscale conversion (default "2-")
   -grayscale-depth uint
         grayscale color depth in number of bits.
-Possible values are 1, 2, 4, 8, 16 bits. (default 4)
+Possible values are 1, 2, 4, 8, 16 bits.
+No upscale if source image is in lower depth. (default 4)
   -h    show help
   -height uint
         output screen heigt (pixel) (default 1680)